6.0 Student Conduct and Community Standards

 The well-being of a community is harmed by misconduct of its members.
 Whether minor or major, misconduct cannot be disregarded if all members of the community are to be respected, safe, and secure.
 For that reason, the student disciplinary process is an integral part of our academic community.
 Consistent regulations, policies, procedures, and their enforcement are ingredients of any community in which students can live and learn successfully.

-Disciplinary authority for all non-academic matters has been conferred by the President of the College upon the Dean of Students, who has the responsibility of administering this policy.
-Any question of interpretation shall be referred Dean of Students.
-The Dean of Students can delegate this authority to College administrators to serve in the capacity of Student Conduct Officers.
+Disciplinary authority for all non-academic matters has been delegated by the President of the College upon the Dean of Students, who has the responsibility of administering this policy.
+Any question of interpretation should be referred Dean of Students.
+The Dean of Students can further delegate this authority to College administrators to serve in the capacity of Student Conduct Officers.
 In cases where students or student organizations contest the charges, the Student Conduct Officer may convene, and delegate authority to, the Student Conduct Board for adjudication.

 Disciplinary cases and their outcomes, including any subsequent sanctions or penalties, are recorded in the Dean of Students.
 If a student is expelled from the College for disciplinary reasons, it is noted on the student’s transcript.